25 Best Internships for High School Students in 2025

 Timeline: Summer

 The Hk Maker Lab is an intensive six-week summer program to learn the foundations of design.
-Focusing on addressing a health problem, participants will design, prototype, and test a biomedical device and develop an associated business plan.
-The program will culminate in a presentation to leading executives from the biomedical community.
+Focusing on addressing a health problem, participants design, prototype, and test a biomedical device and develop an associated business plan.
+The program culminates in a presentation to leading executives from the biomedical community.
 The Hk Maker Lab projects might then be incubated using the state-of-the-art facilities at Harlem Biospace.

 Ages: 16-18